 And in Revelation 21, this chapter refers to the coming wedding between Christ, the bridegroom, and the church, His bride.

 Marriage is the communion WITH God and the image OF God and the symbolic representation of His Son Jesus’ loving union with the church, His people.
+This is a repeated theme throughout the bible.

 Any of us can deviate from God’s sexual design in many other ways other than just homosexuality.
 God has given us free will to do so.
 The terms “hetersosexual, homosexual, transgender, and many other forms of gender identity or sexual orientation that exist, are all man made terms.
 God made us sexual beings who, when unified, were meant to represent Him and His relationship with us.
 We must be careful to respect The Artist’s design.
 Afterall, HE created US.